 Forest restoration activities promote resilience of forest ecosystems and humans through biodiversity enhancement and availability of NTFPs which are important safety nets in times of crisis.
-The project will improve the livelihoods of communities, not just economically but the quality of life as well.
+The project will improve the livelihoods of -communities, not just economically but the quality of life as well.
 A deliberate effort will be made to target single parent households as well as child headed households and other vulnerable members of the community such as the disabled and people living with HIV/AIDS.
 This will bring dignity to the affected households as they are able to provide for their families.
-Adapting to climate change helps communities to come out of the poverty cycle that is often embedded by deteriorating environmental conditions.
+The activities reduce the risk of climate change.
+Firewood is easily available, reducing the time spent by women fetching firewood.
+The women will have more time to care for the household, in addition to their being more involved in project activities.
+Involvement of men, women and youths increases self-confidence and promotes their empowerment: Adapting to climate change helps communities to come out of the poverty cycle that is often embedded by deteriorating environmental conditions.